JWT Security: How JSON Web Tokens Work and How They Get Abused

 Inspect a token safely

 The fastest way to build intuition is to take a token apart.
 The Andergrove JWT Decoder splits a token into header, payload and signature and shows the decoded JSON, entirely in your browser, so you can inspect production tokens without pasting them into someone else's server.
-Decode one, then change a character in the payload and note that the signature no longer matches.
-That mismatch is the whole point of a signed token.
+Decode one, press Edit & re-sign, change a claim, and verify the original signature no longer matches — that mismatch is the whole point of a signed token.
+Then check what its built-in lint says about your own tokens' lifetime, size and claims.